gurcuff91/mongotoy/docs/docs/objects.md

 ### Iterating documents

-The `Objects` class enables asynchronous iteration over the result set of a database query.
-It executes the query asynchronously, yielding parsed document instances one by one.
-This function is essential for handling large datasets efficiently, as it allows you to iterate over query results without blocking the event loop.
-By leveraging the asynchronous iteration, you can seamlessly process query results in an asynchronous manner, facilitating smooth and responsive application behavior.
+The `Objects` class enables asynchronous and synchronous iteration over the result set of a database query.
+It executes the query asynchronously or synchronously, yielding parsed document instances one by one.
+Those functions are essential for handling large datasets efficiently, as it allows you to iterate over query results without blocking the event loop.
+By leveraging the asynchronous and synchronous iteration, you can seamlessly process query results in an asynchronous or synchronous manner.

 ````python
 # Open db session